meldontaragon/OriDETracker/README.md

 Currently the tracker is always the top most window by default.
 To disable this, right click and unselect the 'Always on Top' option.

+### Clear and Reset
+Clear will remove any items on the tracker while reset will also change any values to the default values which can be useful for debugging any problems that occur.

 ## Help
 For any questions or issues please post here: https://github.com/david-c-miller/OriDERandomizerTracker/issues

 There are some known issues with the tracker using a lot of CPU time.
 I recommend setting the affinity to only 1 or 2 CPU cores to help alleviate this negatively affecting performance in Ori.

+Additionally, some people have had problems with the auto update feature but have found that running the tracker as Administrator can fix this.

 ## Thanks
 Thanks to SigmaSin for creating the Ori DE Randomizer!
 Additionally, thanks to DevilSquirrel